Click icons to jump to a section

 Can I Get Tax Relief on Buy to Let Mortgages?

 Those who use a buy-to-let mortgage to pay for their rental property are able to benefit from some tax relief.
 While this isn’t as substantial an amount as it was in the past, it’s still definitely worth exploring if you’re looking into beginning your buy to let journey.

 However, since the 2017-18 tax year began, new buy to let property tax changes have been introduced on a gradual basis until plans are finalised.
-Following this period, the percentage of mortgage interest payments deductible from rental income has been decreasing, down 100 per cent to 25 per cent in the 2019-20 tax year.
-By 2020, this percentage will reach zero.
+Following this period, the percentage of mortgage interest payments deductible from rental income has been decreasing, down 100% to 25% in the 2019-20 tax year.
+By 2020, this percentage reached zero.

-Once this happens, buy to let investors will be unable to deduct any amount of their mortgage interest payment from their rental income before paying tax.
+Buy to let investors will now be unable to deduct any amount of their mortgage interest payment from their rental income before paying tax.
 A landlord that earns £10,000 a year in rental income and pays £9,000 in mortgage interest payments will instead have to pay tax fees on the entire £10,000.